-The American Urological Association guideline on erectile dysfunction recommended six types of treatments that may be considered.
+The American Urological Association guideline on erectile dysfunction recommended six types of treatments.
 Three are medications, while the others include vacuum erection devices and penile arterial reconstruction - for both, the guideline states that patients must be informed of potential risks and benefits before treatment starts.
+Penile arterial reconstruction may be considered for young men with erectile dysfunction and focal pelvic/penile arterial occlusion and without documented generalized vascular disease or veno-occlusive dysfunction.
+A vacuum erection device may be an option.
 Treatments not recommended are venous surgery, low-intensity extracorporeal shock wave therapy, intracavernosal stem cell therapy, and platelet-rich plasma therapy (Burnett, 2018).

 The Canadian Urological Association agreed that oral medications should be first-line therapy.
-However, second-line therapies and surgery are also important options in treating confirmed cases of erectile dysfunction (Bella, 2015).
-The European Association of Urology also supported these first-, second-, and third-line therapies (Hatzimouratidis, 2016).
+However, secondline therapies and surgery are also important options in treating confirmed cases of erectile dysfunction (Bella, 2015).
 The British Society for Sexual Medicine guideline supported use of vacuum erection devices but did not mention penile arterial reconstruction (Hackett, 2018).